bartfrenk/easy-conf/README.md

 ## Desiderata

+- finish Monoid instance for Plugin
 - improve this README file
-- actually make the language extensible